 ※ Reference:

-- CXL (Compute Express Link): A next-generation interconnect technology based on PCIe, enabling high-speed, low-latency connections between CPU, GPU, and memory.
+- CXL (Compute Express Link): A next-generation interconnect technology based on PCIe, enabling high-speed,

 - CXL Switch: A device that connects multiple CXL devices to a single CPU or across multiple CPUs, allowing flexible resource sharing.